 Now, someone might stop me to say that major plot details aren’t as important for these examples.
 I might agree to this but I can also offer an example that would make my point clearer.
 I had The Sixth Sense *spoiled* before I saw it.
 This is a film included in joke memes about spoiling films.
 I knew about the twist ending before I went to the cinema to see the film and I still sat down excited to see it.
 I don’t know whether I would enjoy the film on a re-viewing, but I remember quite enjoying the film at the time despite knowing the twist.

 There are a couple of reasons I can think of for why concern for spoilers has become so prevalent.
 The first is that media seems to increasingly rely on shocking people.
 Think of Game of Thrones as a major example of this.
+I should add here that I don’t approve of or encourage people to watch this show.
 By the way, I knew what happened at the end of the first season and I still enjoyed watching it.
 I’ve not watched it but this also seems to be so for The Walking Dead series among others.
 The other reason is that people have shorter attention spans that demand constant excitement and modern media has adapted to, if not encouraged this.
 This has also seen an increase in the problem of “filler” as writers prepare the audience for their next shock.

 It would be nice if people could try and take a step back and try to appreciate something as a whole for what it does rather than greedily consuming media for a brief high.
 As with all drug use, it can only numb your senses.

 So it really won’t ruin War and Peace if you know that Prince Andrei Bolkonsky dies.

 While reading Barchester Towers (a novel in which I have already previously had many details spoiled), it seems the author Anthony Trollope shares my views and states them much better than I have as I quote at length below: